User Guide

 - Fields are the different parts of a command.

-. - Excess spaces will be ignored.
+e.g. ineditp 1 n/Alex no/penicillin, there are four fields:editp,1,Alex, andpenicilllin. - Excess spaces will be ignored.

 As such

-will produce the same result asAlex Yeoh
+Alex Yeohwill produce the same result asAlex Yeoh - To input a

-character in a field, use another/
+/character in a field, use another/before it.

-If there is an odd number of consecutive/
+If there is an odd number of consecutive/, one of them will be ignored.

-e.g To inputRoy s/o Balakrishnan
+e.g To inputRoy s/o Balakrishnan, useRoy s//o Balakrishnan

 The following fields are used for commands:

-Field | Prefix | Format | Example |
+| Field | Prefix | Format | Example |

-Index | - | Must be a positive integer |
+| Index | - | Must be a positive integer |

 |

-Keyword | - | Must not be empty |
+| Keyword | - | Must not be empty |

-pan , Ah Tan s//o Ah Tan Tan
+pan, Ah Tan s//o Ah Tan Tan

 |

-Command | - | Must be the first part of input and is case-insensitive |
+| Command | - | Must be the first part of input and is case-insensitive |

 |

-Name | n/ | Must only contain alphanumeric, space, dot, slash, hyphen and single quote characters.
+| Name | n/ | Must only contain alphanumeric, space, dot, slash, hyphen and single quote characters.
 Case insensitive |

-Roy s//o Balakrishnan , Connell O'Brien
+Roy s//o Balakrishnan, Connell O'Brien

 |

-Phone number | p/ | Must be numeric and be at least 3 digits long |
+| Phone number | p/ | Must be numeric and be at least 3 digits long |

 |

-Email address | e/ | Must be a valid email address |
+| Email address | e/ | Must be a valid email address |

 |

-Tags | t/ | Must contain alphanumeric characters only (no spaces) |
+| Tags | t/ | Must contain alphanumeric characters only (no spaces) |

 |

-Address | a/ | Must not be empty |
+| Address | a/ | Must not be empty |

-Sentosa cove , Pulau NTU
+Sentosa cove, Pulau NTU

 |

-Status | s/ | Must be a valid Status (Refer to Status) |
+| Status | s/ | Must be a valid Status (Refer to Status) |

 |

-Medicine | m/ | Must not be empty and is not case sensitive. |
+| Medicine | m/ | Must not be empty and is not case sensitive. |

 |

-Allergy | no/ | Must be a medicine name in PharmHub or its short form |
+| Allergy | no/ | Must be a medicine name in PharmHub or its short form |

 |